Amazon Links for Professionals Health Connection

 So, let me show you what I’m talking about.
 We find products on Amazon, they have a great API which creates the links.
 And you choose the countries you want to sell to and apply for an Affiliate ID.
 That ID is put on each link by their API.
 We select the products and you know from shopping online, this can take hours to find the right item.
 Especially when you find a great product but then you cannot find it in another country.
 Knowing that our native language may refer to something different, you look up what they call leggings in Italy, Spain, Canada, United Kingdom, France, and Germany and the terms are just a little different so you check translations to see if you missed something.
 So you see, it’s not for lack of trying…

-It looks like this when you see it online:
+It looks like this online:

 What Amazon is proposing is that we check each post and change the link’s manually (there is no Change-All button on WP).
 We did this for Canada’s links once before, but we were just getting starting with the API method so although it deviated from our goals, we may have missed a post so it wasn’t too terrible.
 But at this stage, this is awful!
 Just look at all the links in our Bookstore alone!!